 Malaysia’s diversity not only influences the cuisine and language, but also the festivals and events that are sprinkled across the yearly calendar.
 From the culturally-significant Chinese New Year in January or February, to the awesome spectacle that is the F1 Grand Prix, the list of magnificent Malaysian holidays is simply awesome.

 Chinese New Year

 The Chinese New Year celebrations in Malaysia are huge since a huge population of Chinese reside here.
 The event is held at the end of January or beginning of February, and generally lasts for about two weeks.
 Chinese cuisine, dragon dances, and other performances are held in the major shopping malls and community squares throughout the region.

-Held at the start of February, the Thaipusam festival is a must-see that happens every year.
-A Hindu celebration, amazing acts of religious devotion can be seen.
+Held at the end of January, beginning of February, the Thaipusam festival is a must-see that happens every year.
+A Hindu celebration, amazing acts of religious devotion are expressed by impaling oneself with hooks and spears.
 The event is primarily held at the Batu Caves temple to the north of Kuala Lumpur.

 Malaysian Formula 1 Grand Prix